Filter products

 Intimate Shaving

-Nowadays, it's common practice to remove hair as part of intimate grooming.
-There's nothing wrong with this, and women often dedicate a lot of time to their intimate cleansing routine.
-However, intimate shaving, in particular, carries a significant risk for women: the skin can become irritated during shaving, and hair follicles can even become inflamed.
-The skin in the intimate area is sensitive, so you should ensure a thorough intimate cleanse and then apply an intimate care balm.
-Dry shaving is absolutely unsuitable for intimate care; it severely stresses the skin, causing terrible itching and burning.
-Many women will know this problem, but an intimate care balm can quickly provide relief.
-Hair removal creams are also not recommended for intimate care, as these creams can irritate women's skin and trigger allergies.
-Wet shaving is always a better option for intimate care for women; naturally, an intimate cleanse should precede the shave, and your razor must have a sharp blade.
+Nowadays, it is commonplace for hair to be removed as part of intimate care.
+There is absolutely nothing wrong with this, and women even dedicate a lot of time to intimate care cleansing.
+However, intimate shaving in particular poses a significant risk for women; shaving can irritate the skin and the hair roots can even become inflamed.
+The skin in the intimate area is sensitive, so you should perform a thorough intimate care cleansing and apply an intimate care balm afterward.
+Dry shaving is by no means suitable for intimate care; the skin is severely stressed and itches and burns terribly.
+Many women will be familiar with this problem; an intimate care balm provides quick relief.
+Depilatory creams are also not recommended for intimate care; these creams irritate women's skin and can trigger allergies.
+A wet shave for women's intimate care is always better; of course, an intimate care cleansing should precede the shave, and the razor must have a sharp blade.
 You should also always shave in the direction of hair growth.
-Afterwards, women should use an intimate care balm, which instantly soothes sensitive skin.
-This can help prevent ingrown hairs and bumps from forming.
+Afterward, women should use an intimate care balm, which immediately soothes the sensitive skin.
+This way, small pimples cannot even develop in the first place.

-As part of intimate hygiene, you must, of course, also cleanse the anal area, but intimate cleansing here should always be done very carefully.
-Unfortunately, the anal area is still often a taboo subject; itching and burning are usually silently endured, with few people seeking medical advice.
-Yet, fear or shame is completely unfounded, as conditions affecting the anal region are almost routine for doctors.
-However, for proper anal hygiene, it's important to understand a few things.
-The skin around the anus is particularly sensitive and, with a pH value of 5, is slightly acidic.
-You should not use standard soaps in this area; an intimate wash is perfectly suited here.
-After cleansing, women can also apply an intimate care balm, which further soothes the skin.
-Of course, anal hygiene is especially important; however, women should only use products designed for intimate cleansing in this area.
-This prevents harmful bacteria from entering the vagina or gluteal folds and causing infections there.
-Women dedicate a lot of time to intimate care, and rightly so.
-Because the anus and vagina are close together, bacteria can easily transfer to the vagina.
-This must be avoided in women.
-An intimate wash and intimate care balm are exactly what's needed.
-You should, of course, apply the intimate care balm after cleansing.
-After cleansing, use a soft towel for drying, but please do not rub, only gently pat dry.
-For proper intimate hygiene, you must, of course, change your towel daily.
-Furthermore, you should use very soft toilet paper; for intimate care, this is almost essential.
-There are products on the market that contain bleaches, fragrances, and dyes, which can irritate the skin.
+During intimate care, you must naturally also clean the anal area, but intimate care cleansing should always take place very carefully.
+Unfortunately, the anal area is still a taboo subject; itching and burning are usually endured in silence, and only a few people consult a doctor about it.
+However, fear or shame is completely unfounded, because when the anal region becomes diseased, it is almost routine for a doctor.
+But for the intimate care of the anus, one needs to know a few things.
+For instance, the skin around the anus is particularly sensitive and, with a pH value of 5, it is slightly acidic.
+You must not use standard commercial soaps in this area; intimate care cleansing is exactly right here.
+After intimate care, women can also apply an intimate care balm, which provides additional soothing to the skin.
+Of course, intimate care around the anus is particularly important, but women should only use proper intimate care cleansing.
+This prevents harmful bacteria from penetrating into the vagina or the folds of the buttocks and causing infections there.
+Women take a lot of time for intimate care, and that is a good thing.
+Because the anus and vagina are located close to each other, bacteria can easily get into the vagina.
+This must be avoided.
+Intimate care cleansing and intimate care balm are exactly the right choice.
+Of course, you should apply the intimate care balm after cleansing.
+After cleansing, you should use a soft towel to dry off, but please do not rub—only dab gently.
+For proper intimate care, you must, of course, change the towel every day.
+In addition, you should use very soft toilet paper; for intimate care, this is almost essential.
+There are products on the market that contain bleaching agents, fragrances, and dyes that irritate the skin.
 This should be avoided in intimate care.
-This can also be the case with wet wipes; it's better not to use them.
-When it comes to intimate hygiene, women should always ensure they wipe from front to back, otherwise bacteria could enter the vagina.
+This can also be the case with wet toilet paper, so it is better not to use it.
+When practicing intimate care, women should always make sure to wipe from front to back, otherwise bacteria could get into the vagina.

 Excessive Intimate Care in Women

-Many women overdo intimate hygiene, which can completely destroy the vaginal flora.
-Therefore, opt for an intimate wash that is completely safe and always apply an intimate care balm.
-Too much hygiene can be quite harmful for you in intimate care, yet body culture is unfortunately increasing.
-Many people are simply afraid of unpleasant odours and constantly feel insecure.
-So, the intimate area is washed relentlessly, but precisely this type of intimate care is harmful to women.
-Although vaginal infections are less common today, these infections are usually attributable to excessive intimate hygiene.
-The acidic environment of the vagina has a pH value of 4 to 4.5, and this value must under no circumstances be destroyed.
-Therefore, an intimate cleansing routine should always be gentle, and after cleansing, you should apply an intimate care balm.
+Many women overdo intimate care, which can completely destroy the vaginal flora.
+Therefore, rely on an intimate care cleansing that is completely harmless and definitely apply an intimate care balm.
+Too much hygiene can be quite harmful in intimate care, but unfortunately, the body cult is on the rise.
+Many people are simply afraid of unpleasant odors and constantly feel insecure.
+So the intimate area is washed with a vengeance, but this exact type of intimate care is harmful to women.
+Although vaginal infections occur less frequently nowadays, these infections are usually attributable to excessive intimate care.
+The acidic environment of the vagina has a pH value of 4 to 4.5, and this value must not be destroyed under any circumstances.
+An intimate care cleansing should therefore always be gentle, and after cleansing, you apply an intimate care balm.

-Women often use the wrong products for intimate care, as some shower gels have a pH value of 9 to 11, which is significantly too alkaline for the sensitive intimate area.
-It's better to use an intimate wash that doesn't damage the skin's acid mantle.
-Especially in the intimate zone, extremely unpleasant odours can develop, and bacteria, of course, have free rein.
-Particularly sexually active women often struggle with discharge that also smells very unpleasant and looks 'odd'.
-At this point, it's time to see a gynaecologist.
-However, you can, of course, still apply an intimate care balm.
-If you want to avoid a doctor's visit, use an intimate wash that doesn't harm the skin, and after cleansing, you should soothe the skin with an intimate care balm.
-Often, when it comes to intimate care for women, less is more; too frequent washing with aggressive soaps can have the opposite effect.
-You should also not use intimate sprays after intimate care, and vaginal douches or sitz baths are strongly discouraged.
-External intimate cleansing is entirely sufficient, even during menstruation.
-If you wash or shower the intimate area once a day, your hygiene needs are sufficiently met.
-After showering, you should always apply an intimate care balm.
+Women often use the wrong products for intimate care, as some shower gels have a pH value of 9 to 11, which is clearly too alkaline for the sensitive intimate area.
+It is better to use a product for intimate care cleansing that does not damage the skin's protective acid mantle.
+Particularly in the intimate zone, extremely bad odors can form, and bacteria naturally have free rein.
+Especially sexually active women often have to deal with discharge that also smells very unpleasant and looks "strange."
+This is the time to go to the gynecologist.
+However, you can still apply an intimate care balm.
+If you want to avoid a visit to the doctor, use an intimate care cleansing that does not harm the skin, and after cleansing, you should soothe the skin with an intimate care balm.
+Often, less is more when it comes to intimate care for women; washing too frequently with aggressive soaps can achieve the opposite effect.
+You should also not use intimate sprays after intimate care, and vaginal douching or sitz baths are strongly discouraged.
+External intimate care cleansing is completely sufficient, even during menstruation.
+Washing or showering the intimate area once a day is already enough for hygiene.
+After the shower, however, you should always apply an intimate care balm.

-When it comes to intimate hygiene, women should, of course, not always use the same washcloth and towel; these textiles must be changed daily.
-To ensure no bacteria from the anus stray into the vagina, you should always wipe from front to back during intimate care.
-Some women are inherently prone to fungal infections; they must ensure that only unscented washes are used, they should pay particular attention to their intimate cleansing routine, and perhaps apply an intimate care balm immediately after washing.
-Some aspects of intimate hygiene should always be discussed with a gynaecologist, as itching or burning in the intimate area can also indicate an underlying condition.
-However, an intimate care balm can't hurt.
+When practicing intimate care, women should naturally not always use the same washcloth and the same towel; these textiles must be changed daily.
+To prevent bacteria from the anus from straying into the vagina, you should always work from front to back during intimate care.
+Some women are naturally prone to yeast infections; they must ensure that only fragrance-free washing lotions are used, they should pay special attention to intimate care cleansing, and perhaps apply an intimate care balm immediately after washing.
+Certain intimate hygiene practices must always be discussed with a gynecologist, as itching or burning in the intimate area can also indicate an illness.
+But an intimate care balm cannot do any harm.

-Thongs are certainly sexy, but they're not always healthy.
-However, synthetic fabrics promote sweating, which in turn creates an ideal breeding ground for fungi.
-Women are better off wearing breathable underwear that shouldn't be too tight.
-If you don't want to completely give up thongs, that's fine, but you shouldn't wear them daily.
-Panty liners are also part of intimate hygiene for women; here too, you should opt for high-quality liners.
-When washing, you should use a suitable detergent, because proper intimate care for women only makes sense if no alkaline residues are found in the underwear after washing.
-By the way, cotton briefs can also look very sexy.
+Thongs are certainly sexy, but they are not healthy.
+Synthetic fabrics promote sweating, which in turn is an ideal breeding ground for fungi.
+Women are better off wearing breathable panties that should not fit too tightly either.
+If you do not want to give up thongs completely, that is no problem, but you simply shouldn't wear thongs every day.
+Panty liners are also part of intimate care for women; here, too, you should look for high-quality liners.
+When washing them, you should use a suitable detergent, because proper intimate care for women only makes sense if no alkaline residues are found in the panties after washing.
+By the way, cotton panties can look very sexy too.